makeralchemy/stop-action-movie-maker/README.md

     files will not be deleted

-If *YES* was typed or the *-x* or *--deletewithoutconfirmation* command line arguments were specified, a message like the one below will be displayed:
+If *YES* was typed or the *-x* or *--deletewithoutconfirmation* command line arguments were specified, a message like the one below will be displayed after the files have been deleted:

     frame set testmovie deleted

-If the frame count file for the movie is not found *delete-frame-set.py* will display a message like the one below and exit:
+If the frame count file for the movie is not found, *delete-frame-set.py* will display a message like the one below and exit:

     can not open target frame count file testmovie